tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 We're super excited announce the release of [infer](https://infer.tidymodels.org/) 1.0.0! infer is a package for statistical inference that implements an expressive statistical grammar that coheres with the tidyverse design framework.
-Rather than providing methods for specific statistical tests, this package consolidates the principles that are shared among common hypothesis tests into a set of four main verbs (functions), supplemented with many utilities to visualize and extract value from their outputs.
+Rather than providing methods for specific statistical tests, this package consolidates the principles that are shared among common hypothesis tests and confidence intervals into a set of four main verbs (functions), supplemented with many utilities to visualize and extract value from their outputs.

 You can install it from CRAN with: